Keeping You Safe

 We know you may have concerns about coming to a healthcare facility, and it’s important to know we are taking additional measures to ensure our care centers and surgery centers are safe places to receive and provide care.
 As we begin the process of resuming normal services, we will:

-- Pre-screen all patients over the phone when confirming appointments to establish if they have any symptoms of COVID-19 or have traveled to an area deemed to have widespread community transmission of the virus.
-If a patient has symptoms or has traveled to such an area, they will not be seen in the office and will be offered a telehealth appointment.
+- Pre-screen all patients over the phone when confirming appointments to establish if they have any symptoms of COVID-19 (fever, recent onset of cough, difficulty breathing, sore throat, or other acute respiratory symptoms) or have been in contact with a person who has been diagnosed with coronavirus disease.
+If a patient has symptoms or has been in contact with a person with coronavirus, they will not be seen in the office and will be offered a telehealth appointment.

 - Screen teammates, patients and visitors once again upon arrival by checking for fever, cough, shortness of breath and flu-like symptoms.